md-zaman/docker-learning/Mosh/Readme.md.txt

 7. Docker Archtecture
 A: Docker works on client server architecture.
 The client is connected and
-    talks to the server component by Rest API and the server is known as "Docker Engine".
+    talks to the server component by Rest API and the server is known as "Docker Engine"/docker daemon.
-    Docker Engine sits in the background and takes care of building and running containers.
+    Docker Daemon sits in the background and takes care of building and running containers.
     Container don't use full-blown OS.
 Instead, all the containers of the host share the OS.
 Infact, all containers share the kernel of the